Probate Q&A Series

 Analysis

-Apply the Rule to the Facts: Because the decedent died intestate, the land already belongs to the heirs, not the estate.
-Before a partition sale, you must (1) identify every heir; (2) personally serve all known heirs; and (3) for any heirs who are unknown or whose addresses cannot be found after diligent search, file a proceeding to serve “unknown heirs” by publication and have a GAL appointed.
-The clerk will require publication affidavits and a GAL answer before allowing the sale to move forward.
+Apply the Rule to the Facts: Because the decedent died intestate, the land passes to the heirs, subject to administration.
+Before a partition sale, you must (1) identify every heir; (2) serve all known heirs; and (3) for any heirs who are unknown or whose addresses cannot be found after diligent search, use any authorized publication procedure and have a GAL appointed where required.
+The clerk will require publication affidavits and a GAL answer where applicable before allowing the sale to move forward.

 Process & Timing

 1. Who files: The co-administrators (and/or any heir) to initiate heir-identification and partition steps.
 Where: Clerk of Superior Court in the North Carolina county where the land lies.
-What: (a) If heirship is uncertain, file an estate proceeding to determine heirs; (b) file a petition against unknown heirs and serve by publication; (c) file the partition special proceeding to request sale.
+What: (a) If heirship is uncertain, file an estate proceeding to determine heirs; (b) if authorized, proceed by publication against unknown parties; (c) file the partition special proceeding to request sale.
 Use AOC-SP-100 Special Proceedings Summons for respondents.
-When: Publication must run once weekly for three successive weeks, and respondents have 40 days from the first publication to respond.
+When: Publication must run once weekly for three successive weeks, and respondents generally have 40 days from the first publication to respond.

 2. Serve all known heirs under Rule 4 and file proofs of service.
 After publication ends, file the publisher’s affidavit and your affidavit explaining why publication was used.
-The clerk appoints a GAL for unknown heirs or those under disability; the GAL files an answer after attempting to identify and locate heirs.
+The clerk appoints a GAL where required; the GAL files an answer after attempting to identify and locate heirs.

 3. Once all parties are before the court, the clerk can proceed with the partition case.
 If issues of fact or equitable defenses arise, the matter may be transferred to Superior Court for further proceedings.
 A court order will authorize a sale and govern distribution of proceeds.